LucasLeRay/EpitechDocker/README.md

 ## Installing container

-After cloning the project at the root of your working repository, go to the EpitechDocker folder, open the Makefile file and, in the first line, replace firstname.lastname@epitech.eu with your epitech login.
+After cloning the project at the root of your working repository, go to the EpitechDocker folder, open the Dockefile and, in line 17, replace firstname.lastname@epitech.eu with your epitech login.
 Then execute the following command:

 ```